List of Kuruluş: Osman characters: Aygül Hatun

-Aygül (Buse Arslan) is the daughter of Dündar Bey and Zöhre Hatun and step-daughter of Hazal Hatun, the younger sister of Batur Bey and younger half-sister of Bahadır Bey.
-She is a paternal cousin of Osman Bey and niece of Selcan Hatun.
-She is the widow of Alişar Bey and the mother of Kayı Alp.
-She used to be in love with Osman Bey, and was jealous of Bala Hatun until Osman Bey supposedly kills her brother, Batur Bey.
-Later repented and became a great warrior female alp of osman.
-She married Cerkutay, and was later martyred.
+Aygül (Buse Arslan; starring in seasons 1–3) was the daughter of Dündar Bey and Zöhre Hatun and step-daughter of Hazal Hatun, the younger sister of Batur Bey and younger half-sister of Bahadır Bey.
+First wife of Cerkutaye Bey.
+She was a paternal cousin of Osman Bey and niece of Selcan Hatun and Ertugrul Bey.
+She was the widow of Alişar Bey and the mother of Kayı Alp.
+She used to be in love with Osman Bey, until Osman Bey supposedly kills her brother, Batur Bey.
+When she learned the truth, she became mentally unstable and attempted to kill Hazal Hatun (after Hazal killed Zohre Hatun) twice even mistakenly killing her best friend Burcin Hatun.Later Selcan Hatun took care of her far away from tribe and trained her well to became a great warrior female Alp of Osman.